oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 Work in progress...

+### Migrations and the VM Migration destination flow

 ## Rewrite objectives

 *   add more tests! **both** unit-tests and functional (probably need to revamp vm functional tests as well)